 - Example: What a beautiful day!

-Distributive pronouns refer to people or things individually: each, either, neither.
+Distributive pronoun refer to people or things individually: each, either, neither.

 - Example: Each of the students received a certificate.

-Objective pronouns serve as objects in a sentence: me, you, him, her, it, us, them.
+Objective pronoun serve as objects in a sentence: me, you, him, her, it, us, them.

 - Example: The teacher gave us a challenging assignment.